 BERKELEY BUNGALOW REDO

-Our projects range in scope from fine-tuning space and natural light within an existing building footprint to complete overhauls.This recent redesign of a 1930s single-family Berkeley bungalow relied on both approaches.
+Our projects range in scope from fine-tuning space and natural light within an existing building footprint to complete overhauls.This redesign of a 1930s single-family Berkeley bungalow relied on both approaches.
 We took what was there, altered it beyond recognition and added on for an all-new house.

 By pairing back to the existing stud walls and demolishing nearly all the interior partitions, we transformed a small house with a dark semi-basement into a light and airy split-level.

 The contractor reworked every corner of the existing house while adding 600 square feet towards the rear.
 At the front of the house, the north facing living room--the only room to maintain its original form--received a refurbished fireplace mantel and hearth, new metal windows and finishes.

 The rest of the plan is all new and includes a new exterior skin with a flawless stucco finish and windows with minimal frames to optimize daylight and sight lines.

 Key features include visual and physical connection to a large, quiet backyard; a private master suite with glazing on three sides; an open family room / kitchen / dining room with oversized sliding doors to the deck; and a children's playroom loft complete with a fireman's pole for quick getaways.

-One of the clients, an artist, selected her own colorful tile and modern light fixtures.
+The clients, one an artist, selected colorful tile and modern light fixtures.

 Contractor: DM Gates Builders, Antioch, CA